Artist Interview 'Hung Liu: The Sun Also Rises,' 2020

 Known for paintings based on historical Chinese photographs, Hung Liu’s subjects over the years have been prostitutes, refugees, street performers, soldiers, laborers, and prisoners, among others.
 As a painter, Liu challenges the documentary authority of historical Chinese photographs by subjecting them to the more reflective process of painting.
 Much of the meaning of Liu’s painting comes from the way the washes and drips dissolve the documentary images, suggesting the passage of memory into history, while working to uncover the cultural and personal narratives fixed – but often concealed – in the photographic instant.
 Washing her subjects in veils of dripping linseed oil, she both “preserves and destroys the image.”
 Liu has invented a kind of weeping realism that surrenders to the erosion of memory and the passage of time, while also bringing faded photographic images vividly to life as rich, facile paintings.
 She summons the ghosts of history to the present.
 In effect, Liu turns old photographs into new paintings.

 A two time recipient of a National Endowment for the Arts Fellowship in painting, Liu also received a Lifetime Achievement Award in Printmaking from the Southern Graphics Council International in 2011.
-A retrospective of Liu’s work, “Summoning Ghosts: The Art and Life of Hung Liu,” was recently organized by the Oakland Museum of California, and is scheduled to tour nationally through 2015.
-In a review of that show, the Wall Street Journal called Liu “the greatest Chinese painter in the US.”
-Liu’s works have been exhibited extensively and collected by the San Francisco Museum of Modern Art, the Whitney Museum of American Art, New York, the Metropolitan Museum of Art, New York, the National Gallery of Art, Washington, D.C., the Asian Art Museum of San Francisco, and the Los Angeles County Museum, among others.
-Liu currently lives in Oakland, California.
-She is Professor Emerita at Mills College, where she has taught since 1990.
+In 2013, a traveling retrospective of Liu’s work, “Summoning Ghosts: The Art and Life of Hung Liu,” was organized by the Oakland Museum of California.
+In 2021, the National Portrait Gallery is hosting a retrospective of Liu’s work.
+The Wall Street Journal has called Liu “the greatest Chinese painter in the US.”
+Her works have been exhibited extensively and collected by the San Francisco Museum of Modern Art, the Whitney Museum of American Art, New York, the Metropolitan Museum of Art, New York, the National Gallery of Art, Washington, D.C., the Asian Art Museum of San Francisco, and the Los Angeles County Museum, among others.
+She taught at Mills College from 1990-2014, after which she continued on as Professor Emerita.
+Liu lived in Oakland, California until her death in August, 2021.